ddev/ddev/docs/content/users/install/performance.md

     === "Windows NFS Setup"

         The executable components required for Windows NFS (winnfsd and nssm) are packaged with the DDEV Windows Installer in each release, so if you've used the windows installer, they're available already.
 To enable winnfsd as a service, please download, inspect and run the script "windows_ddev_nfs_setup.sh" installed by the installer in `C:\Program Files\ddev\windows_ddev_nfs_setup.sh` (or download from [windows_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/windows_ddev_nfs_setup.sh)) in a git-bash session on windows.
-If your DDEV-Local projects are set up outside your home directory, you'll need to edit the ~/.ddev/nfs_exports.txt created by the script and then restart the service with `sudo nssm restart nfsd`.
+If your DDEV projects are set up outside your home directory, you'll need to edit the ~/.ddev/nfs_exports.txt created by the script and then restart the service with `sudo nssm restart nfsd`.

         !!!warning "Firewall Issues"
             On Windows 10/11 you will likely run afoul of the Windows Defender Firewall, and it will be necessary to allow `winnfsd` to bypass it.
 If you're getting a timeout with no information after `ddev start`, try going to "Windows Defender Firewall" -> "Allow an app or feature through Windows Defender Firewall", "Change Settings", "Allow another app".
 Then choose C:\Program Files\ddev\winnfsd.exe, assuming that's where  winnfsd is installed.